You are here

 Against:...all wrapped up in a great big shed

 What is it?

-Volkswagen doesn’t make interesting, quirky MPVs in the same way the French do, but that’s like saying jeans aren’t interesting in the same way leather chaps are – which would you rather take the kids to school in?
+Volkswagen doesn’t make interesting, quirky MPVs in the same way the French do, but that’s like saying jeans aren’t interesting in the same way leopard-skin trousers are – which would you rather take the kids to school in?

 The Sharan is a big version of the Touran, which is a big version of the Golf SV, which is… you get the idea.
 Nothing about VW’s grandest seven-seat MPV is surprising, really – it’s beautifully made, refined and reassuringly/frighteningly expensive.
 Though if that’s immediately a worry, might we direct you to the Seat Alhambra, which is exactly the same car, with a less posh badge (as if you care) and less toppy prices to suit.

 In isolation, the Sharan is a really solid big MPV though.
 Yes, the name of VW’s mumsiest car is as mumsy as it gets, but fundametnally, the Sharon, sorry, Shazza, no, Sharan is a well-thought out machine.
 The sliding doors are so lightweight you needn’t bother with any electric motorising that’ll add cost and complication. the seven seats can all seat an adult, and fold intuitively, once you’ve rehearsed where the pull-straps for each spring-loaded backrest live.

 The slab-sided Sharan has really open visibility, and the parts-bin VW interior feels solid without falling into the trap of being offensively low-rent-for-families, or overly plush and too nice for the kids to spoil.
 Ergonomically, the layout is spot on, though the French do offer more cabin stowage.
 You’ll keep your Sharan tidier, simply because there are fewer places to lose a jam sandwich and Barbie Dreamhouse accessories inside…